 Gillmore Research Group

-Join a thriving organic photochemistry research group at Hope College, with a primary focus on incorporating undergraduate students into all aspects of the research endeavor.
+Students have the opportunity to join a thriving externally funded organic photochemistry research group at Hope College, with a primary focus on incorporating undergraduate students into all aspects of the research endeavor.

-The Gillmore group also has begun to develop computational methods to allow accurate and efficient prediction of redox properties to guide us to the most promising next generation of synthetic targets.
+Finally, the Gillmore group also applies computational modeling to help us understand the systems we study.
+For instance, we have developed methods to allow accurate and efficient prediction of redox properties to guide us to the most promising next generation targets in our photochromic photooxidants project.

 A. Paul Schaap Science Center35 East 12th StreetRoom 3101Holland, MI 49423